Ian144/Ian144.github.io/README.md

 quickfix.field.PosType pt = new quickfix.field.PosType("any old string");
 ```

-In F# it is impossible to express such an error in compilable code, PosType and only take the set of values defined by the type.
+In FsFix F# it is impossible to express such an error in compilable code, PosType and only take the set of values defined by the type.

 ```fsharp
 type PosType =